-Like iMessage, FaceTime will not work on your device if you're signing out of Apple ID or an issue with your account.
-Make sure you have the correct Apple ID connected with your FaceTime.
+Like iMessage, FaceTime will not work on your device if you’re signing out of Apple ID or have an issue with your account.
+Make sure you have the correct Apple ID connected to your FaceTime.
 You can try signing out and reconnecting the account with your device.

 Step 1: Go to Settings and select FaceTime.

-Step 2: Tap the Apple ID email and tap Sign Out.
+Step 2: Select the Apple ID email.
+Then, tap Sign Out.

-Step 3: Tap 'Use your Apple ID for FaceTime.'
+Step 3: Tap on ‘Use your Apple ID for FaceTime.’

 Step 4: Select Sign In if you want to use the existing Apple ID on your iPhone for FaceTime.
 Otherwise, select ‘Use Other Apple ID’ to sign in with a new account.